What Is Testing in Production & How to Avoid The Risks

 - How does your change react under various stress situations?

-You can try to learn some of this on your way to prod, but the most effective way to answer these questions – both technical and user ones – is taking things for a spin with actual users and actual traffic.
+You can try to learn some of this on your way to prod, but the most effective way to answer these questions, both technical and user, is taking things for a spin with actual users and actual traffic; you need real production data and real production traffic to be as effective as possible.

 Why Use Feature Flags to Test in Production